Hydrogen Breath Testing

 Preparing For Your Test:

 All patients must first be evaluated in visit via a medical nutrition assessment by one of our RDNs prior to scheduling a test date.
-This is in order for us to correctly assess which condition is best to test for, as well as allow us time to determine eligibility and order a test kit from our lab.
-Test preparation also varies depending on what is being tested for.
+This is in order for us to correctly assess which condition is best to test for.

 Once your dietitian assesses your symptoms, you will be given more detailed instructions on test preparation.
 If you test positive for a condition, you will be provided with an evidenced based medical diet plan (Medical Nutrition Therapy), which includes detailed instructions for the nutrition management of your condition.
 We may also refer you to your primary physician or gastroenterologist with your results, requesting review for medication or medical food supplement prescription if necessary.

 The day before the test you will be asked to follow specific dietary guidelines depending on what we will test for.
 You will be asked to not exercise the morning before the test.
 You will be given a sugar solution at your appointment to consume prior to initiation of the test.
 The type of sugar (sucrose, glucose/dextrose, lactulose, etc) will again vary depending on what condition is being tested.
 Here is a little about each of the most common conditions: